【Learning points】

 V. Rehabilitation and Prevention of the Complications:

-- The wound must remain clean and maintain personal hygiene.
-Avoid activities such as drawing blood, injections, or measuring blood pressure in the surgical arm.
-Refrain from lifting heavy objects, 2 impacting heavily, bending joints, wearing tight clothing, or putting pressure on the wound with accessories.
-Do not place the access arm under the pillow to prevent disruption of blood flow or vascular obstruction.
+- Keep the wound clean and maintain good hygiene.
+Avoid drawing blood, receiving injections, or measuring blood pressure on the surgical site.
+Do not lift heavy objects, apply forceful impact, excessively bend the joint, wear tight clothing, or use accessories that may compress the wound.
+Also, avoid placing the arm under a pillow to prevent impaired blood flow or vascular obstruction.

 VI.
 Post-discharge precautions: